 Instead of spending a fortune on duck fat (some recipes call for as much as 6 cups), drizzle olive oil in the crock of a slow cooker and arrange the legs in a single layer fat side up.
 Their fat begins to render quickly and they bubble away in it just as they would in a method where they’re submerged in fat.

 Cook them within a couple of days, no need to worry about the legs being completely covered in fat in the refrigerator.

 Once the legs are pulled from the fat, the method is the same – a quick pan sear and you have a magnificent meal on your hands.
 You’ll also have a generous amount of leftover duck fat and if you’ve ever had duck fat fried potatoes, you know why this is a very good thing.

-I love to serve these crisped duck legs with a green salad and smashed red potatoes that are seasoned with a liberal glug of olive oil, a bit of butter and some fresh garlic.
+I love to serve these crisped duck legs with a green salad or Roasted Broccoli and Cauliflower and Cheesy Potatoes or Mashed Red Potatoes (pictured above) that are seasoned with a liberal glug of olive oil, a bit of butter and some fresh garlic.